CS208 Logic & Algorithms

 Proofs in Predicate Logic

-This is the first coursework for semester one of CS208 Logic and Algorithms 2023/24.
+This is the second coursework for semester one of CS208 Logic and Algorithms 2024/25.

 It is worth 7.5% towards your final mark for all of CS208 (both semesters).
-The rest was the a first Logic coursework (worth 7.5%), Algorithms coursework in semester two (worth 15% in total), and a final exam in April/May 2024 worth 70%.
+The rest was the first Logic coursework (worth 7.5%), Algorithms coursework in semester two (worth 15% in total), and a final exam in April/May 2025 worth 70%.

 This page will remember the answers you type in, even if you leave the page and come back.
 Your browser's local storage API is used to store the data.
 If you delete saved data in your browser, or visit this page in private browsing mode and then close the window, you will lose your answers.